-October’s green tourmaline gemstone, also known as chrome tourmaline, is a magnificent stone.
+October’s green gemstone, also known as chrome tourmaline, is a magnificent stone.
 Its name is derived from the term “tura mali,” meaning mixed colors because of its variegated nature, radiating with a beautiful harmony of multiple colors all in one crystal.

 The Mohs scale of hardness places its durability in the 7 to 7.5 range, making it an admirably resilient stone, suitable as a gemstone daily-driver of birthstone jewelry.